Data management good practices

 Using ELNs

 Laboratory notebooks are the primary records many researchers use to document the hypotheses, methodology, results, and analysis of their research.
-Electronic Laboratory Notebooks (ELNs) move these records into digital formats and add functionality such as collaboration, templates, searching, and specialized functions that support data collection and analysis.
+Electronic Laboratory Notebooks (ELNs) move these records into digital formats and add functionality such as collaboration, templates, searching, linking documents together, and specialized functions that can support data collection and analysis.
+ELNs are suitable for day to day management of data, but they are not suitable for sharing data broadly which requires cleaning and formatting.

 Disciplines, institutions, and research groups have different cultures and standards for lab notebooks and this page does not provide best practices for maintaining a lab notebook.
 The goal of this page is to provide some basic questions to ask when looking for an ELN that will work for you and to link to some major ELN products.